ramilsagolsem/ramilsagolsem/README.md

 # Hello There!
 #### Thank you for visiting a part of my world! <img alt="Love you gif" src="https://media.giphy.com/media/TamGVAGxDTYDNt3dpn/giphy.gif" width="48" />

 My name is Ramil Sagolsem and I'm a Software Enthusiast working for a Telecom Software Solution Provider!
-I'm from the [Kangleipak](https://en.wikipedia.org/wiki/Manipur_(princely_state)) and currently in Brazil exploring the sunshine country since 2014.
+I'm from [Kangleipak](https://en.wikipedia.org/wiki/Manipur_(princely_state)) and currently in Brazil exploring the sunshine country since 2014.
 I love to code in java and do web development and I'm also keen about Machine Learning and Cloud Computing.

 Also obsessed with exploring places.